 This timely Wellness Wednesday was provided by staff at the National Safety Council.
 Please read and share widely.

-Children in hot cars are dying at an alarming rate.
-Tragically, more children died in hot cars in the United States in 2018 than any other year on record.
-Since 1998, more than 800 children have died in hot cars.
-These deaths have occurred during all months of the year, and in all but three states in the U.S. Twenty-four percent have occurred in employer parking lots while the parent or caregiver was at work.
+More than 100 children have died in hot cars during the last two years.
+Since 1998, more than 863 children have died in hot cars.
+These deaths have occurred during all months of the year, and in all but three states in the U.S. Twenty-five percent have occurred in employer parking lots while the parent or caregiver was at work.
 Parents, caregivers, and Family and Consumer Sciences (FCS) teachers can act immediately to end these preventable deaths.

 How does it happen?
 It seems like an unthinkable act, but it can happen to anyone.
 Often it happens when parents or caregivers are especially busy or tired, or there is a change in regular routine – all of which increase the risk of making a potentially fatal mistake.